Hampstead: To 1900

+Archeological findings from Hampstead Heath, including Mesolithic flint tools, pits, postholes, and burnt stones, indicate a hunter-gatherer community around 7000 BCE.
+Objects like cinerary urns and grave goods discovered near Well Walk, dating back to 70–120 CE, suggest the possibility of a Roman settlement or road in the vicinity.

 Early records of Hampstead can be found in a grant by King Ethelred the Unready to the monastery of St. Peter's at Westminster (AD 986), and it is referred to in the Domesday Book (1086) as being in the Middlesex hundred of Ossulstone.
+Outlying hamlets developed at West End and North End.
+In addition Pond Street formed the southern limit of the settlement for many centuries.

-The growth of Hampstead is generally traced back to the 17th century.
-Trustees of the Well started advertising the medicinal qualities of the chalybeate waters (water impregnated with iron) in 1700.
-Although Hampstead Wells was initially most successful and fashionable, its popularity declined in the 1800s due to competition with other fashionable London spas.
+The growth of Hampstead is generally traced back to the seventeenth century.
+Trustees of the Well started advertising the medicinal qualities of the chalybeate waters (mineral water impregnated with iron) in 1700.
+A pump room and assembly room were established on Well Walk, supplied by water from springs in nearby Well Road.
+Elegant housing was built in New End road, New End Square and Church Row.
+Although Hampstead Wells was initially most successful and fashionable, its popularity declined in the nineteenth century due to competition with other fashionable London spas.
 The spa was demolished in 1882, although a water fountain was left behind.

 Hampstead started to expand following the opening of the North London Railway in the 1860s (now the London Overground with passenger services operated by Transport for London), and expanded further after the Charing Cross, Euston & Hampstead Railway opened in 1907 (now part of London Underground's Northern line) and provided fast travel to central London.

 Much luxurious housing was created during the 1870s and 1880s, in the area that is now the political ward of Frognal & Fitzjohns.
 Much of this housing remains to this day.